High-order Regularity Theory for High-contrast Elliptic Homogenization: Preliminaries

+These objects have a very general and rich structure with many useful characteristics.
+For example, they satisfy multiple convenient variational properties and ordering properties.
+Most importantly, they satisfy the \emph{subadditivity} property of \eqref{subaddproperty}, making them the natural choice for studying high-contrast homogenization.
+We refer to \cite[Chapter 5]{ak} and \cite[Chapter 2]{AK.HC} for more details and motivation.

-Our next goal is to equip a certain probability measure $\mathbb{P}$ on the space $(\Omega,\mathcal{F})$, which in turn produces the underlying probability space $(\Omega,\mathcal{F},\mathbb{P})$ for us.
-The conditions that we require from~$\mathbb{P}$ are paramount for the high-contrast setting, and thus, they dictate our inference quite a lot.
-On one hand, we must have some ellipticity and ergodicity, but not too much of them either, which would restrict our analysis a bit too heavily.
-The following three assumptions on $\mathbb{P}$ that we present below are identical (modulo small notational changes) to the ones imposed in \cite{AK.HC} as we denote their condition (P2\textdagger) by simply (P2).
-Let us first list these assumptions, and then explain all the necessary details related to them (again, for further explanations, motivation, and remarks, we refer to \cite{AK.HC}).
-Some of the notation used in (P2) and (P3) is explained after these conditions, so please check them while reading through the assumptions below. \begin{itemize} \item[(P1)] We assume $\mathbb{P}$ to be $\Z^d$-stationary (i.e. statistically homogeneous) meaning that $\mathbb{P}\circ T_z=\mathbb{P}$ for all lattice points $z\in\Z^d$. \item[(P2)] We assume that the equation in (\ref{ellipeq}) is (weakly) elliptic by having deterministic bounds for the coarse-grained coefficient field on sufficiently large scales.
-More precisely, we suppose the existence of a matrix $\mathbf{E}_0\in\R_{\textnormal{sym}}^{2d\times 2d}$, an exponent $\gamma'\in[0,1)$, and an increasing function $\Psi_\mathcal{S}\colon \R_+\to [1,\infty)$ with a constant $K_{\Psi_\mathcal{S}}\in(1,\infty)$ such that they together fulfill the requirement that
+Our next goal is to equip a certain probability measure $\mathbb{P}$ in the space $(\Omega,\mathcal{F})$, which in turn produces the underlying probability space $(\Omega,\mathcal{F},\mathbb{P})$ for us.
+The conditions that we require from~$\mathbb{P}$ are paramount for the high-contrast setting, and thus they dictate our inference quite a lot.
+On the one hand, we must have some ellipticity and ergodicity, but not too much of them either, which would restrict our analysis a bit too heavily.
+The following three assumptions for $\mathbb{P}$ that we present below are identical (modulo small notational changes) to the ones imposed in \cite{AK.HC}, where we denote their equivalent condition of (P2\textdagger) by simply (P2).
+Let us first list these assumptions and then discuss them further (while again, for more detailed explanations, motivation, and remarks, we refer to~\cite{AK.HC}).
+However, we will start by introducing a few more pieces of notation before that.